 Q. HOW CAN I BECOME A CERTIFIED COACH?

-Q. HOW DO CERTIFIED COACHES PROVE THEY ARE CERTIFIED IN NET GENERATION?
+Q. HOW DO COACHES PROVE THEY BELONG TO A PROFESSIONAL TENNIS ORGANIZATION?

 During Step 2 of registration, providers can select "Certified Coach" as their provider type.
 They also will have the ability to put in their USPTA and/or PTR Membership number.
-Net Generation uses that member number to verify if the coach is a current good member in standing with the coaching organization with insurance.
+Net Generation uses that member number to verify if the coach is a current good member in standing with the coaching organization.

 Q. WHATS THE DIFFERENCE BETWEEN A COACHING OR COMMUNITY PROGRAM IN THE SEARCH?

-Coaching programs are run by Safe Play Approved USPTA- and/or PTR-certified insured coaches, so players can have fun while learning from coaches that have invested in their coaching education.
-Community programs are hosted by providers that do not meet the certified coach criteria.
+Coaching programs are run by Safe Play Approved coaches that belong to a Professional Tennis Organization.
+Players can have fun while learning from coaches that have invested in their coaching education.
+Community programs are hosted by providers that do not belong to a Professional Tennis Organization.

 Q. WHO CAN ADD PROGRAMS IN THE "COACHING PROGRAM" FLOW?

-Only USPTA and/or PTR certified tennis professionals can add programs under the coaching program category.
+Only coaches that belong to a Professional Tennis Organization can add programs under the coaching program category.